-Analyzing and evaluating a company’s intellectual property (IP) rights in the context of restructuring, M&A, and corporate acquisitions, is a crucial endeavor.
+Analyzing and evaluating a company's intellectual property rights (IP rights) in the context of restructuring, M&A, and corporate acquisitions, is a crucial endeavor.
 To conduct proper transactions, it is necessary to take a closer look at the intellectual property of the transferring company.
-Lawyers who are experienced in intellectual property law should make a specific analysis and evaluation of the IP before the planned transaction, commonly referred to as IP due diligence.
+Lawyers who are experienced in German intellectual property law should make a specific analysis and evaluation of the IP assets before the planned transaction, commonly referred to as IP due diligence.

-To conduct an adequate IP due diligence examination, please provide us with the following information/documents:
+To conduct an adequate intellectual property due diligence examination in Germany, you need to provide the following information/documents:

 1. List of all